joryirving/home-service/README.md

 > [!IMPORTANT]
 > Blocky can take awhile to start depending on how many blocklists you have configured

-1. Edit `./etc/containers/systemd/blocky/config/config.yaml` with your bind IP address for `.clientLookup.upstream`
+1. Update `./containers/blocky/data/config/config.yaml` with your configuration and then start it

-2. Change any other configuration you want (e.g. blocklists)

-3. Attempt to run blocky

     ```sh
     go-task start-blocky